DennisDawson/DennisDawson.github.io/vm.md

 CONNECT quickstart.cloudera:21000;
 ```

+## Running Examples on the VM

+The following examples demonstrate how to use RecordService to implement column- and row-level access in Hadoop.
+Additional examples are described in the topic [RecordService Examples]({{site.baseurl}}/examples.html).

 ### Example: Using RecordService to Control Column-level Access

 RecordService provides column-level security.
 You can restrict users in a group to a subset of columns in a dataset.
 This allows you to maintain a single, secure dataset that can be viewed and updated by users with specific access rights to only the columns they need.